remote-wind/remote-wind/readme.md

 - If you are using RVM, it should autodetect the ruby version and gemset when you cd into directory
 - bundle install

+### Having problems with bundle install on OS-X?
+The libv8 gem often has problems installing on OS-X due to the lack of openssl headers.
+What seems to work is using the system version of v8. `bundle config build.libv8 -- --with-system-v8`.

 ### Set up enviromental vars
 You may need set some enviromental vars to get the app running on your system.
 ```